Blackboard system: Recent developments

 Blackboard-like systems have been constructed within modern Bayesian machine learning settings, using agents to add and remove Bayesian network nodes.
 In these 'Bayesian Blackboard' systems, the heuristics can acquire more rigorous probabilistic meanings as proposal and acceptances in Metropolis Hastings sampling though the space of possible structures.
 Conversely, using these mappings, existing Metropolis-Hastings samplers over structural spaces may now thus be viewed as forms of blackboard systems even when not named as such by the authors.
 Such samplers are commonly found in musical transcription algorithms for example.

 Blackboard systems have also been used to build large-scale intelligent systems for the annotation of media content, automating parts of traditional social science research.
 In this domain, the problem of integrating various AI algorithms into a single intelligent system arises spontaneously, with blackboards providing a way for a collection of distributed, modular natural language processing algorithms to each annotate the data in a central space, without needing to coordinate their behavior.

-Blackboard systems represent a promising solution for very difficult diagnosis problems solving.
-Intelligent Medical Hybrid System is a blackboard system proposed to offer a solution for cooperative diagnosis problems-solving by human specialists and intelligent knowledge source agents.